Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "The biggest and only critic lives in your perception of people's perception of you rather than people's perception of you."
+> "If you realize that you're the problem, then you can change yourself, learn something and grow wiser.
+Don't blame other people for your problems."
-> — **Criss Jami**
+> — **Robert Kiyosaki**

 ---

-_Last updated: 27 May 2025 ⏳_
+_Last updated: 28 May 2025 ⏳_